 - Ask trusted peers and mentors for feedback by sending them a link.
 If they love it, maybe they'll share it with their own networks.
 If they offer constructive criticism, use their input when writing your next piece!

 - Thank colleagues, teammates, or mentors who inspired your article or served as sources by sending them a link and a note of appreciation.

 - Include a link in your next newsletter to alert your customers and clients.
 If you're writing about topics they care about (and you should be!), this is valuable content for them and great exposure for you.

 Use all means at your disposal to spread the word further.
 Your email signature, website, and social accounts are great tools for reaching out to the larger business community.

 - Use your email signature — it’s valuable real estate!
-Link your name to your YEC profile, which spotlights you, your company, and your work, including a full list of your publications.
+Link to a social account where you share your work, or, if you’re a YEC member, link your name to your YEC profile, which spotlights you, your company, and your work, including a full list of your publications.